 (5) Nothing in this section limits the ability of the Commissioner of Main Roads to perform a function through an officer or agent.

+[Section 10 amended by No. 8 of 2012 s.
+232.]

 11. Agreements for performance of functions

 (1) The CEO may enter into an agreement providing for the CEO’s functions under a road law that are described in the agreement to be performed on behalf of the CEO.